leizungjyun/spring2023/music15b/week02.md

 <!-- .element: style="font-size:26pt;color:deepskyblue" -->

 - European influence
-- the easiest element to transmit via sheet music and singers
+- the easiest element to transmit via sheet music and songsters
 - African Americans were on the margins of American society
 <!-- .slide: style="font-size:24pt" -->